 DED Desktop Printing With the μPrinter

 Aside from its size, the μPrinter offers other unique features as well.
 One of its main advantages is that it can process both wire and powder based feedstocks thanks to the LMD printhead.
 The nozzle has two openings with a thin hole in the middle for wire deposition which has a ring around it.
 The ring manages the blown powder feeds, alternating the processes.
 In separating them, Additec are giving users the ability to easily switch between processes depending on the desired outcome of the print.
 It offers a previously unavailable level of versatility.

 Additec insist that aside from printing it is also great for Cladding and Repair work on small components.
 It uses a 0.6-1mm diameter wire or 45-90 μm powder as the main materials.
 The deposition head uses 3 or 5 diode lasers at a power of 600 to 1000 Watts.
 Along with the clear window, it also features a camera for far easier part monitoring.

 Additec had to develop an original process control structure to manage the the wire based coaxial deposition system.
 As it’s not as common as powder LMD, they needed a system that adjusts the processing parameters in real time while measuring the height of the individual layers and adjusting nozzle to part distance automatically.
 They also allow users to set all process parameters in g-code for further flexibility (which would be key for certain users like materials scientists and researchers), along with a macro utility for changing parameters for sections of the build.

-The printer is a great example of the growth of metal printing and how these machines are becoming more accessible.
+The printer is a great example of the growth of 3D printing metal and how these machines are becoming more accessible.
 The accessibility is happening in two directions, in terms of both size and price.

 Featured image and video courtesy of Additec.